How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 Important: This article covers residential garage door smart integration.
 For commercial applications involving access control and duty-cycle rated openers, see our guide on Commercial Garage Doors Australia: Roller Shutters, High-Speed Doors & Industrial Solutions.

-Most smart garage door openers work with the major Australian brands — ATA, B&D, Dominator, Steel-Line, and Merlin — though some require specific wiring configurations.
+Most smart garage door controllers work with the major Australian brands — ATA, B&D, Dominator, Steel-Line, and Merlin — though some require specific wiring configurations.

 Run through this checklist before purchasing any bridge device: